St Kilda, Scotland: Tourism in the 19th century

 Norman Heathcote visited the islands in 1898 and 1899 and wrote a book about his experiences.
 During the 19th century, steamers had begun to visit Hirta, enabling the islanders to earn money from the sale of tweeds and birds' eggs but at the expense of their self-esteem as the tourists regarded them as curiosities.
 It is also clear that the St Kildans were not so naïve as they sometimes appeared.
 "For example, when they boarded a yacht they would pretend they thought all the polished brass was gold, and that the owner must be enormously wealthy".
 The boats brought other previously unknown diseases, especially tetanus infantum, which resulted in infant mortality rates as high as 80 per cent during the late 19th century.
-The cnatan na gall (lit. 'flu of the foreigner') or boat-cough, an illness that struck after the arrival of a ship off Hirta, became a regular feature of life.
+The cnatan nan gall (lit. 'flu of the foreigners') or boat-cough, an illness that struck after the arrival of a ship off Hirta, became a regular feature of life.

 By the early 20th century, formal schooling had again become a feature of the islands, and in 1906 the church was extended to make a schoolhouse.
 The children all now learned English and their native Gaelic.
 From the 1880s, trawlers fishing the north Atlantic made regular visits, bringing additional trade.
 There was talk of an evacuation in 1875 during MacKay's time as minister, but despite occasional food shortages and a flu epidemic in 1913, the population was stable at between 75 and 80, and there was no obvious sign that within a few years the millennia-old occupation of the island was to end.